Cluckhead/Bang/README.md

 *   `Dates.csv`: May exist for specific configurations or helper data.
 *   `w_Funds.csv`: Wide format file containing daily fund weights (expected to be 100%).
 Used by the Weight Check page.
 *   `w_Bench.csv`: Wide format file containing daily benchmark weights (expected to be 100%).
 Used by the Weight Check page.
+*   `w_secs.csv`: Wide format file containing security weights across multiple dates.
+Uses ISIN as the primary identifier column, along with other security attributes like Security Name, Funds, Type, etc. This file provides the security weight data referenced in various parts of the application, particularly for security-level analysis.
 *   `curves.csv`: Contains yield curve data (Date, Currency Code, Term, Daily Value).
 Used by the Yield Curve Check feature.
 *   **`data_issues.csv`**: Stores a log of reported data issues.
 Columns: `IssueID`, `DateRaised`, `RaisedBy`, `FundImpacted`, `DataSource`, `IssueDate`, `Description`, `Status` ('Open'/'Closed'), `DateClosed`, `ClosedBy`, `ResolutionComment`.